Eslam-Samir/Security_RSA/README.md

 ## Operations
 When the program start, the user enters one P Line, one Q Line, and one E line.
 The program ends when it reads Quit operation.

 P, Q:                   Prime Numbers

 IsPPrime:               Print Yes if P is prime.
-And print No if P is not prime.
+And print No if P is not prime

 IsQPrime:               Print Yes if Q is prime.
-And print No if Q is not prime.
+And print No if Q is not prime

 PrintN:                 Print N value in decimal in one line.
 (N = P * Q)

 PrintPhi:               Print Phi(N) in decimal in one line.
 (Phi = (P - 1) * (Q - 1))

 PrintD:                 Print D value (Private Key) in decimal in one line.
-(D = E^-1 mod Phi) EncryptPublic=Message:  Print the Encrypted message using RSA public key (N,E) Message and Output are in decimal EncryptPrivate=Message: Print the Encrypted message using RSA private key (N,D) Message and Output are in decimal
+(D = E^-1 mod Phi)

+EncryptPublic=Message:  Print the Encrypted message using RSA public key (N,E) Message and Output are in decimal

+EncryptPrivate=Message: Print the Encrypted message using RSA private key (N,D) Message and Output are in decimal

 Quit:                   End program

 ## Input Example: